paulmmoore3416/Pokemon-Go-Stats/README.md

 - ESLint + Prettier are configured and run during CI.
 - Lighthouse CI runs on PRs and uploads temporary reports for review (see `.github/workflows/lighthouse-ci.yml`).

+### Pre-commit hooks (husky + lint-staged)

+We've added a `prepare` script to install husky locally; after `npm ci`, run `npm run prepare` to get the pre-commit hook.
+The pre-commit hook runs `lint-staged` and will format code and fix lint warnings before commits.

 ## 📋 Project & contribution workflow